Skip to content

 └──────────────────────────────────────────────────────────────┘

-Pause and predict: If you edit a live pod via kubectl edit pod kube-apiserver-master -n kube-system, what will happen when the node reboots?
-The changes will be destroyed because the source of truth is the manifest file on disk, not the API database.
+Pause and predict: if you edit a mirrored static pod through kubectl edit pod kube-apiserver-master -n kube-system, what happens after the node restarts?
+The kubelet recreates the pod from the file on disk, so the API-side edit disappears because the manifest, not the mirrored object, is the durable source of truth.

 Terminal window

-# Check kubelet is configured to watch manifests dir
+# Check kubelet is configured to watch the expected manifests directory.

 # Common issues:

-# - YAML syntax errors (tabs instead of spaces)
+# - YAML syntax errors, especially tabs instead of spaces.

-# - Wrong file extension (must be .yaml or .yml)
+# - Wrong file extension, because manifests must be .yaml or .yml.

 Terminal window